 - To make the skirt and boots, I just looked at other examples online and drew them–not perfect but fun!

-- Older children can cut out a skirt, legs, socks for the witch.
+- Older children can cut out a skirt, legs, and socks for the witch.
 Young kids—pre-cut these items

 - Glue everything in place